aarongilly/blog/content/Pages/Creations/Semantic Canvas 1.2.md

 date: 2024-10-10
 ---

-A significant feature upgrade for my
+Approaching 7000 installs!

-[Semantic Canvas](https://github.com/aarongilly/obsidian-semantic-canvas-plugin) Obsidian plugin.
+A significant feature upgrade for my [Semantic Canvas](https://github.com/aarongilly/obsidian-semantic-canvas-plugin) Obsidian plugin.
 Adding in the capability to:
 - modify existing canvases based on properties of files it contains
 - read and write properties of individual nodes within canvases